Posted on Leave a comment

 The benefits of MDF include price as well as the smooth surface.
 You won’t find knots or splinters around edges, which means it takes paint extremely well.
 There are, however, drawbacks to using MDF.
 If left unfinished and it gets wet, it will swell and disintegrate.
 Also, there’s a chance it could release formaldehyde; a known carcinogen.
 Painting the MDF, however, will seal it thus preventing any off-gassing.
 So, if you’re looking for a painted vanity, this could be the way to go.

-Plywood is made from veneers of wood glued into layers that form sheets.
-Like particle board, this product comes in a variety of thicknesses and qualities.
-On the low-end, soft woods, quick dry glues, and voids can be often found between the layers.
-This plywood is usually coated with a plastic that has a wood grain pattern applied because the wood they use isn’t very attractive and may not finish well.
-On the high end however, it is a very attractive wood and a truly solid choice (no pun intended) for your bathroom vanity.
 It will rarely degrade.
 While you want to be cautious of water damage with all types of woods, high end plywood has a pretty high success rate in terms of holding up for a long period of time.
 Some people question a vanity that has plywood on the sides or back and wonder if solid wood would be a better choice.
 In reality, it’s not.
 The plywood will be more stable over the long run than solid wood.
 That is because the plywood will not expand or contract to moisture/humidity/temperature changes like solid wood does.
 If covered in veneer, it will be as stable as solid wood and will not chip/peel except under unusual circumstances.
 Plywood is an excellent choice for bathroom vanity materials.

 Just as it sounds, a solid wood vanity will last longer and withstand more harsh conditions of the bathroom.
 However, because it is a wood, it can expand and contract with extreme moistures.
 Furthermore, wood also has its own natural imperfections, such as knots, discolorations, and veining.
 These effects are neither positive nor negative.
 Rather, it boils down to your personal preference.
 What’s more, solid wood vanities are generally a little bit expensive.
 Expensive Luxury Beauty is its name.